Dev guideRecipesAPI ReferenceChangelog

 npm run dev

-Open your Localhost to see your content and landing pages loaded from Optimizely Graph.
+Open http://localhost:3000/ in your browser to see your content and landing pages loaded from Optimizely Graph.